3 dead as suspected twisters, other storms batter the South

 Pastor Carl Estes searched through the debris of Lighthouse Baptist Church for books, photos or any other salvageable items, the Northeast Mississippi Daily Journal reported.
 The storm flattened the building, which Estes said was empty at the time.

-Church member Shane Keith told the newspaper he rushed here after the storm and found pews tossed around the hillside.
+Church member Shane Keith told the newspaper he rushed there after the storm and found pews tossed around the hillside.

 “I wanted to cry, I really did” Keith said.
 “I mean, I just got baptized last year and this means a lot to me, this place right here.”